-- Policy wording should put greater emphasis on the protection of the wider environment as well as designated sites. - The connections between bringing natural environment features and areas of open space managed for wildlife and improving local communities could be recognised through policy, with the importance of biodiversity enhancement as part of large development schemes. - It will be necessary to deliver some aspects of the policy in combination with the other plans and strategies for the area.
+- The connections between bringing natural environment features and areas of open space managed for wildlife and improving local communities could be recognised through policy, with the importance of biodiversity enhancement as part of large development schemes. - It will be necessary to deliver some aspects of the policy in combination with the other plans and strategies for the area.